 Not a soccer movie, but football connects people

 As a soccer movie, I can’t say this film is worth your time.
 To learn about Kenya though it is eye-opening.
-Currently it is on Amazon Prime in the USA.
 The soccer consists of Simon playing with the township boys on a dirt field, plus some early scenes of Simon playing in Denmark.
 But as I said, this is not really a soccer movie, although it does warm the heart to see football as a universal game that can bind across language and economic barriers.

 6 Soccer Movie Mom Rating = 6